jonastheis/glitch/kernel-info/submission.readme.md

-# Week 1: Kernel Info module
+# Kernel-Info: Additional Info.

 This folders contains the `kernel-info` part of the week 1.

 # How to RUN

-Follow the instructions of `README.md`.
+Follow the instructions of the top-level `README.md`.

 ### Minor notes: